 Let's take a look at some examples of taking portrait photographs at different apertures.

 These three images, all shot at the same focal length with a Canon RF 50mm f/1.8 STM lens, show the aperture size varying from wide (low f-number) in the first shot, to more narrow (higher f-number) in the third shot.
 When trying to eliminate or blur distracting backgrounds in portrait photography, having a large aperture lens is useful.
-In the first image the viewer's attention is directed away from the distracting background and onto the subject's face, and is a far more effective portrait. © Ejiro Dafé
+In the first image the viewer's attention is kept on the subject's face, and it is a far more effective portrait. © Ejiro Dafé

 This doesn't mean, however, that a lens with a slightly narrower maximum aperture, such as the f/4 aperture of the Canon RF 24-105mm F4L IS USM, can't create beautiful blur, especially at telephoto focal lengths.
-This is due to image compression – greater at longer focal lengths – where the lens compresses distance, effectively drawing out-of-focus backgrounds closer to the subject to create the effect of a tight blur behind them.
+This is because longer focal lengths capture a smaller portion of the background than shorter ones, making any background blur appear larger and more diffuse in the image, and helping your subject stand out more clearly.

 Best Canon lenses for headshots and traditional portraits

-The Canon RF 85mm F2 MACRO IS STM is an affordable option for mirrorless shooters who want a dedicated portrait lens.
-Taken on a Canon EOS R6 with a Canon RF 85mm F2 MACRO IS STM lens at 1/800 sec, f/2 and ISO400. © Ilvy Njiokiktjien
+The Canon RF 85mm F2 Macro IS STM is an affordable option for mirrorless shooters who want a dedicated portrait lens.
+Taken on a Canon EOS R6 (now succeeded by the Canon EOS R6 Mark III) with a Canon RF 85mm F2 MACRO IS STM lens at 1/800 sec, f/2 and ISO400. © Ilvy Njiokiktjien

-The RF 85mm F2 MACRO IS STM is able to deliver beautiful portraits with its telephoto focal length.
+The RF 85mm F2 Macro IS STM is able to deliver beautiful portraits with its telephoto focal length.
 It also features quick, reliable autofocusing, even in low light.
-Taken on a Canon EOS R6 with a Canon RF 85mm F2 MACRO IS STM lens at 1/800 sec, f/2 and ISO400. © Ilvy Njiokiktjien
+Taken on a Canon EOS R6 (now succeeded by the Canon EOS R6 Mark III) with a Canon RF 85mm F2 MACRO IS STM lens at 1/800 sec, f/2 and ISO400. © Ilvy Njiokiktjien

-Focal length is the distance between the lens and your camera sensor when the subject is in focus, and is stated in mm.
-Zoom lenses have a focal range which is written as minimum and maximum such as 24-105mm.
-Typically, a portrait lens refers to a lens with a focal length over 85mm, such as the Canon RF 85mm F2 MACRO IS STM, which features a lightweight construction and 5-stops of image stabilisation for picture-perfect handheld portraiture.
+Focal length is the distance between the lens and your camera sensor when the subject is in focus, and is stated in millimetres (mm).
+Zoom lenses have a focal range, written as a minimum and maximum value, such as 24-105mm.
+Typically, a portrait lens refers to a lens with a focal length of around 85mm or longer, such as the Canon RF 85mm F2 MACRO IS STM, which features a lightweight design and 5 stops of image stabilisation for picture-perfect handheld portraiture.

-In the classic head-and-shoulders composition, an 85mm portrait lens offers a greater focal length, which gives a natural look and separates the model from the background.
+In the classic head-and-shoulders composition, an 85mm portrait lens provides a flattering level of perspective compression.
+Facial features are rendered in proportion, while the telephoto focal length helps to separate your model from the background.
 On a camera with an APS-C sensor, a 50mm lens will produce roughly the same field of view as an 85mm lens on a full-frame camera.

 The Canon RF 50mm F1.8 STM is a great lens for those looking to move away from kit lenses to their first prime lens.
-Taken on a Canon EOS R6 with a Canon RF 50mm F1.8 STM lens at 50mm, 1/200 sec, f/2.8 and ISO320.
+Taken on Canon EOS R6 (now succeeded by the Canon EOS R6 Mark III) with a Canon RF 50mm F1.8 STM lens at 50mm, 1/200 sec, f/2.8 and ISO320.

 Best Canon lenses for group portraits and street portraits